Discovery of AI Components

 Getting it done

 Mend AI-enabled organizations in the AppSec Platform are now equipped with default system labels for AI.
-These labels are essential to the experience of consuming AI Frameworks data provided by Mend AI.
+These labels are essential to the experience of consuming AI Components data provided by Mend AI.

 The Steps